Elementary School Team

 From first grade on the children are taught to be very independent which continues during their whole school career.
 As a result they are able to learn independently and help each other.
 Another great benefit is that the students are all bilingual and most of them learn a third or a fourth language, making them very marketable here or abroad.
 They are also more comfortable speaking, acting or presenting in front of the class or even the whole school community.
 This instills in them a lot of confidence and provides them with a valuable skill they will need and use for the rest of their lives.

-My name is Mirko Widjanarko and I will start at GAIS in the upcoming school year.
-I was born in a small city near Bremen, but grew up in a bilingual environment in Indonesia.
+My name is Mirko Widjanarko and I was born in a small city near Bremen, but grew up in a bilingual environment in Indonesia.
 After 18 years I went back to Germany where I finished my education as a „Heilerziehungspfleger“ in 2010.
 After that I worked in Cologne for two more years until I started advanced training in 2012 to become a therapist for children with special needs.
 In the same year I successfully completed my qualification as a sport instructor.

 Recently, I was working in a preschool in Düsseldorf where I also taught PE.
 In my spare time I like to draw, listen to music and do all kind of sports, like slack lining, soccer, tennis, cycling, swimming, and juggling.
 I am happy and very excited to be part of GAIS.